banekondic1996/Extended-History---Chrome/README.md

 -See time spent on websites and total page loads -Export and import history and bookmarks
 -Export session tabs
--Change accent colors if you are into that
+-Quick access to recent history by pressing extension button -Change accent colors if you are into that
 -Delete history per day, based on filter, or selection
 </pre>